GERMAN CITIES

 Despite the devastation of World War II, many German cities were rebuilt and developed in the post-war period.
 Frankfurt, which had been heavily damaged during the war, emerged as a major financial center in the 1950s and 60s.
 Today, Frankfurt is home to the European Central Bank and is one of the most important financial centers in Europe.

-LOCATION AND GEOGRAPHIC FEATURES: Berlin is the capital city of Germany and is located in the northeastern part of the country.
+LOCATION AND GEOGRAPHIC FEATURES: Berlin is the biggest city and the capital city of Germany and is located in the northeastern part of the country.
 It is situated on the banks of the River Spree and encompasses an area of about 891.85 square kilometers (344.35 square miles).
 The city is characterized by a flat terrain with several lakes, including the famous Wannsee and Müggelsee.

 TRANSPORTATION: Berlin has a well-developed transportation system that includes an extensive network of buses, trams, and an underground metro system called the U-Bahn.
 The city is also served by an efficient suburban rail system known as the S-Bahn.
 Berlin has two major airports, Tegel Airport and Berlin Brandenburg Airport (BER), which facilitate both domestic and international air travel.